1. What are Fixed Maturity Plans (FMPs)?

 5. Who should invest in FMPs?

-The value of your FMP is reflected by the fund Net Asset Value (NAV).
+The value of your FMP is reflected by the Net Asset Value (NAV) of the fund.
 You will get to know the NAV of the FMP daily.
 Do note that NAV of the fund fluctuates every day as interest rate movements in the economy can affect it.
 This makes FMPs riskier than FDs.

 FMPs are ideal for those investors, who need returns higher than a regular FD but can accept the frequent NAV fluctuations.
 Compared to equity funds, FMPs are low risk-low return investments.
 Due to the restricted liquidity, investors who are ready to park their money for the NFO tenure can invest in this scheme.